Road & Traffic Accident Claims

 If you hire a vehicle because yours is off the road and you have an accident, protect yourself and remember:

 Hire is only possible if it is reasonable on time and costs.
-As a general rule you may be in difficulty if you hire for more than 28 days after the date of the accident but this is of course dependent on individual circumstances.
+As a general rule, you may be in difficulty if you hire for more than 28 days after the date of the accident but this is of course dependent on individual circumstances.
 If in doubt do not hire.
 Your right to a refund is not automatic.
 If you do hire keep the costs down and keep receipts.

 All road users have a duty to take care of themselves.
-Wearing a seat-belt can reduce injuries and therefore if someone does not wear a seat-belt they will be treated as not having taken sufficient care for themselves and this will affect a claim.
+Wearing a seat belt can reduce injuries and therefore if someone does not wear a seat belt they will be treated as not having taken sufficient care for themselves and this will affect a claim.
 Generally, they will receive a 25% reduction in the compensation that they would normally be entitled to.

-You will have direct responsibility to pay the garage that is storing your vehicle if you have had accident and it needs repairing.
+You will have a direct responsibility to pay the garage that is storing your vehicle if you have had an accident and it needs repairing.
 It is vital that these charges are kept to an absolute minimum if you wish to reclaim them from the claim.
-If a place of free storage is available we advise that you move the vehicle there until after the inspection by the other vehicles inspector.
+If a place of free storage is available we advise that you move the vehicle there until after the inspection by the other vehicle’s inspector.

 If you are offered such a settlement you should reject it.
-First it may be an offence not to report a serious accident.
-Second you will be in breach of the terms of your own insurance policy by not reporting the accident.
-Third your accident claim may be worth much more than the on the spot offer being made.
+First, it may be an offence not to report a serious accident.
+Second, you will be in breach of the terms of your own insurance policy by not reporting the accident.
+Third, your accident claim may be worth much more than the on-the-spot offer being made.